Who can you contact for help in College?

 - the Junior Dean; this senior student looks after College outside of working hours, and can give you confidential advice and support.

-- the Dean for Welfare and Equalities Dr Catherine Walter, who can advise you confidentially on any welfare matters and help you with any action you decide to take.
+- the Associate Dean Dr Catherine Walter, who can advise you confidentially on any welfare matters and help you with any action you decide to take.

 Senior Tutor Dr Jane Chanaa who monitors the welfare and academic progress of Linacre students, and welcomes contact from students in difficulty.

 You can ask for advice on administrative matters from the College Secretary, Mrs Jackie Favarin.